GwynethLlewelyn/goswi/README.md

 ### v0.9.X

-- Now you can use ImageMagick as an external executable!
+- Now you can use ImageMagick as an external executable! (with absolute or relative path)
 - Short test routine to make sure ImageMagick is being spawned correctly
 - New logging system, using a splash of colour (may need extra tweaking)
-- (Limited) `systemd` support available for those systems that run under
+- (Limited) `systemd` support available for those systems that run under a Unix version supporting it

 ## Test battery